jasonpdk/jasonpdk.github.io/_posts/2023-09-24-church-island-lough-derg.md

 comments: true
 ---

 Church Island is a small island at the north end of Lough Derg about 200m offshore from Portumna Demesne in County Galway.
-The island is about 2.2 acres and there is the ruin of a small church on the highest point.
+The island is about 2.2 acres in size and there is the ruin of a small church on the highest point.
 The church is marked on the 25" map and can be seen clearly in sattelite images.

 ![Church Island Sattellite Map]({{ 'https://keane-content.ams3.digitaloceanspaces.com/img/lough_derg/islands/church_island/churchisland-sattelite.png' }})
 ![Church Island 25" Map]({{ 'https://keane-content.ams3.digitaloceanspaces.com/img/lough_derg/islands/church_island/churchisland-25inch.png' }})